 If you want to know more about how the royal line of succession works in the UK, then read on.
 We answer all your royal succession questions below.
 Such as, if the Queen abdicates or dies, who will take her place?
 And what happens if the person after the Queen isn’t able to take her place?

 How does the royal line of succession work?

 To be considered in line to the throne, you must be a member of the royal family or The Royal Firm as they’re known.
-Other factors such as legitimacy, religion and sex also are considered important factors in the line of succession.
+Other factors such as legitimacy, religion and sex are also elements than can affect the line of succession.

 The original law stated that younger male heirs would be considered for the throne before their older, female siblings.
 However, in 2013 this changed and now any older female sibling born after 28 October 2011 can be considered first for the throne.